 Figure 6.1 – The publisher-subscriber model

 The publisher-subscriber model provides a flexible solution for sending and delivering data in a system where messages can be processed by multiple components.
 Each publisher can publish their messages without caring about the delivery process and any difficulties in delivering messages to an arbitrary number (even a very large one) of receivers.
 Each subscriber can subscribe to the relevant messages and get them delivered without needing to contact the publisher directly and check if there is any new data to consume.
-The latter feature is especially useful for scenarios with low message rates, such as occasional notification delivery.

 Now, as we have covered some high-level asynchronous communication models, let's move on to the practical side of the chapter and illustrate how you can implement asynchronous communication in your microservices.